 San Antonio, TX 78265-9754

-If you’re looking to open a savings account with a stable, reliable bank that has a strong online presence and intuitive mobile app, this is certainly one to check out.
+In other words, if you’re looking to open a savings account with a stable, reliable bank that has a strong online presence and intuitive mobile app, this is certainly one to check out.

 In the aftermath of the 2008 financial crisis, Kate found herself surrounded by friends and family who were concerned about the safety of their money and needed help navigating banks and bank accounts.
 Her desire to share her knowledge led to the development of BankProfessor.com